MACOA Leadership Team

 Pam Goodwin attended Francis Marion College and has been married to Bill Goodwin for 33 Years.
 They have three daughters and five grandchildren.
 She spent over twenty years in the Nursing Home Industry in Arkansas before moving to Prattville, Alabama in July 1997.
 Pam worked for the Autauga County Department of Senior Services for three years as the Gillespie Senior Center Manager.
 She has worked for MACOA’s RSVP Program for the past fifteen years.
 She loves to quilt, watch old movies and spend time with her family.

 Gwendolyn Kelly-Hayes joined MACOA in April of 2011.
-She was a Senior Center Manager for MACOA before she became the Meals On Wheels Coordinator.
+She was a Senior Center Manager for MACOA before she became the Assistant Director of Senior Services.
 She worked with her family business for 30 years.
 She enjoys

 family, puzzles and seniors.